PaimaStudios/paima-engine-docs/docs/home/3-react-to-events/2-primitive-catalogue/1-introduction.md

 sidebar_position: 2
 ---

-# Chain Data Extensions (CDEs)
+# Primitive Catalogue

+Paima, by default, can provide standard transaction types (ex: EVM transactions), but for usability it is useful to refine this raw data type into something more meaningful (ex: know it's an ERC20 transfer).
+These refinements acts as a sort of primitive that games can easily leverage without having to write the parsing logic themselves, and since these primitives live on the underlying chains they are composable (within that chain)

-When you are looking to add deep blockchain integration to your game, you will likely be interested in accessing information about ownership of ERC721s (NFTs) or a wallet's balance of ERC20 tokens for example.
-Paima Engine enables this by automatically doing the heavy work for you via a feature called _Chain Data Extensions_.
-CDEs allow you to read data trustlessly from multiple locations such as the underlying L1.
+Paima Engine enables this by automatically doing the heavy work for you via a feature called the _Primitive Catalogue_.
+Primitives allow you to read data trustlessly from multiple locations such as various L1/L2s.

-The basic approach is simple: you set up a config file where you specify what contracts you want to collect data from (in the L1) and Paima Engine automatically projects the emitted event data to your game node.
+The basic approach is simple: you set up a config file where you specify what contracts you want to collect data from, and Paima Engine automatically projects the emitted event data to your game node.
 In other words, when you then run your game node, it will automatically acquire the data for you along with a simple-to-use interface in the Paima SDK to allow you to access this data.

-Paima Engine currently supports many different kinds of CDEs that you can find in this section of the documentation.
+Paima Engine currently supports many different kinds of primitives that you can find in this section of the documentation.

 ## Configuration

-To specify which chain data extensions you are using for your game, you need to provide a configuration file.
+To specify which Primitives you are using for your game, you need to provide a configuration file.
 By default, a file named `extensions.yml` in your root directory (same place as the `.env` file) is expected, but you may adjust this path using the `CDE_CONFIG_PATH` environment variable.

 Here is an example `extensions.yml` that you can copy paste into the root folder of your project: